 This is another workhorse tool.
 It features both graphical interface and command line processing (which I’ve used a lot more).
 It features easy scaling, cropping, converting, and many more.
 If you’re preparing images for your website, you’ll surely find a use for it.
 Take a look at its features list, and grab it here.

 GIMP – GNU Image Manipulation Program

 It’s basically a free version of Photoshop that originated on Linux, but is now available on multiple platforms including Linux, Windows, and OS X. It features an image manipulation utility, but also powerful scaling, resizing, and encoding functions.
-It has also a console mode for batch files manipulation.
+It also has a console mode for batch files manipulation.
 Here’s the GIMP website.

 In the current state of the web, page speed is very important.
 It influences the user experience, which translates into revenue, as well as organic rankings.
-Images and animations are a big part of website traffic, and in many cases are the low hanging fruit for optimization.
+Images and animations are a big part of website traffic, and in many cases, are the low hanging fruit for optimization.
 Reducing their size will benefit your users, especially mobile ones.
 It will also allow you to reduce your server loadout (the less that needs to be transferred, the less work there is for it).
-In some cases it can also free up some of the crawling budget, as Google won’t need to spent as much of it on media.
+In some cases, it can also free up some of the crawling budget, as Google won’t need to spend as much of it on media.